-For this project, we were asked to create a series of mechanisms that would transfer movement.
 With my assigned partner, we decided that we would create a marble machine that utilized cams as the primary means of transferring the marbles.
 Before settling on this idea, I made two quick mechanism studies to gather further understanding as to how mechanisms work.

 I first made a simple gear mechanism driven by a crank, which could translate vertical movement into movement on a horizontal axis.

 Next, I made a simple mechanism that could transport a marble horizontally by turning a crank.
 I laser cut circular cams in order to provide flexibility as to where the cams were located.
 I also created two points of contact for each of the wooden components that would move up-and-down in order to generate greater stability for my model and so that the mechanism worked smoothly.